GabrielBalabanResearch/CHESRA_public/README.md

 # Cardiac Hyperelastic Evolutionary Symbolic Regression Algorithm (CHESRA)

-To automatically derive cardiac strain energy functions (SEFs) from experimental data, we developed CHESRA (Cardiac Hyperelastic Evolutionary Symbolic Regression Algorithm).
+CHESRA was developed to automatically derive cardiac strain energy functions (SEFs) from experimental data.
-CHESRA is an evolutionary framework that manipulates symbolic representations of cardiac SEFs to fit experimental observations while minimizing SEF complexity.
+It is an evolutionary framework that manipulates symbolic representations of cardiac SEFs to fit experimental observations while minimizing SEF complexity.
 CHESRA takes one or more experimental datasets of myocardial stress-strain relations as input and evolves a population of SEFs according to the fitness function $f_\text{fit}$ (Fig. 1).